Bhauma-Kara dynasty

 The Bhauma dynasty, also known as Kara dynasty, ruled in eastern India between 8th and 10th centuries.
 Their kingdom, called Toshala (IAST: Toṣala), included parts of present-day Odisha.

 By the last quarter of the 8th century, the Bhauma-Karas had gained control of the former Shailodbhava territory.
 The early rulers of the dynasties followed Buddhism, and its later rulers followed Shaivism and Vaishnavism.
-The dynasty, whose rulers included five women, was supplanted by the Bhanjas and the Somavamshis in the 10th century.
+The dynasty, whose rulers included seven women, was supplanted by the Bhanjas and the Somavamshis in the 10th century.

 Origin

 The origin of the Bhauma-Kara family is not certain.
 The earliest records of the dynasty name their family as "Bhauma".
 "Kara" is first mentioned as a dynastic name in an inscription of the dynasty's sixth king, Shubhakara II.
 The names of all the male kings ended in "-kara", which may explain the usage of "Kara" as a family name.

 Some scholars, such as Binayak Misra and R. C. Majumdar, argued that the dynasty was associated with a tribe called Bhauma, whose members originally lived on the Mahendra mountain.
 This theory is based on the occurrence of the phrase "Mahendra Bhauma" in a manuscript of Vishnu Purana.
-The text also associates the Bhauma tribe with a king called Guha, which according to Misra, explains the name of dynasty's capital - Guhadevapataka (or Guheshvarapataka).
+The text also associates the Bhauma tribe with a king called Guha, which according to Misra, explains the name of dynasty's capital – Guhadevapataka (or Guheshvarapataka).
 Critics of this theory point out that the term "Mahendra Bhauma" occurs in only one manuscript of Vishnu Purana, and its meaning is not clear.
 Moreover, the Vayu Purana suggests that king Guha lived in the 4th century, while the Bhauma-Kara rule started in the 8th century: the gap between the two cannot be explained satisfactorily.
 Finally, if the Bhauma-Karas were really descended from a reputed legendary king like Guha, they would not have failed to mention this king as their ancestor in their records.

 Misra also believed that the Bhauma tribe was connected with the ancient "Utkala race", because the Chaurasi copper-plate inscription of king Shivakara II states that he belonged to the "Bhauma lineage of the Utkala family".
 However, according to Biswarup Das, "Utkala" here is a geographic designation indicating the family's contemporary residence.